XinRC/CS-1134/lecture12/README.md

 </div>

 ## Breadth-First Order
-This is the most common method - it is also not recursive.
-For this method, we must see each nodes with its specific levels.
+This is the most common method - it is also not the only one in the list that is not recursive.
+For this method, we must recognize the levels each nodes reside on.
 We will traverse from level 0 to level `n`.
-We get the values of each level from left to right (usually but it is not required to go from left to right).
+We will then get the values of each level from left to right (usually it goes from left to right, it is not required though).

 <div align = "center">